Hyperparameter Optimization in Classification Learner App

 Hyperparameter optimization is not supported for binary GLM logistic regression models.

 (Optional) Specify how the optimization is performed.
 For more information, see Optimization Options.

 Train your model.
 Use the Minimum Classification Error Plot to track the optimization results.

 Select Hyperparameters to Optimize

-In the Classification Learner app, in the Models section of the Classification Learner tab, click the arrow to open the gallery.
+In the Classification Learner app, in the Models section of the Learn tab, click the arrow to open the gallery.
 The gallery includes optimizable models that you can train using hyperparameter optimization.

 After you select an optimizable model, you can choose which of its hyperparameters you want to optimize.
 In the model Summary tab, in the Model Hyperparameters section, select Optimize check boxes for the hyperparameters that you want to optimize.
 Under Values, specify the fixed values for the hyperparameters that you do not want to optimize or that are not optimizable.

 This table describes the hyperparameters that you can optimize for each type of model and the search range of each hyperparameter.
 It also includes the additional hyperparameters for which you can specify fixed values.

 |Model||Optimizable Hyperparameters||Additional Hyperparameters||Notes|